aarsenovski/openCart/README.md

 \*\*Version 1.0.0

 This repo consists of example of a suite of test cases regarding various actions a user can perform on the website.
 It tries to implement several best practices according to Cypress documentation about organizing tests, selecting elements, as well as setting up and controlling state of the application.

-Page Object Model (POM) pattern is used which creates an object repository for storing all web elements locators.
-Tests included in this repo tend to cover real user scenario and generally cover 3 phases:
+Page Object Model (POM) pattern is used to create an object repository for storing all web elements locators per page.
+Tests included in this repo tend to cover real user scenarios and generally cover 3 phases:

 1. Set up the application state.